mvolkmann/blog/src/nushell.md

 def report [list] {
   # Without the --numbered flag, $it is set to each list value.
-  # With it, $it is an object with the properties index and item.
+  # With it, $it is set to an object with the properties index and item.
   echo $list | each --numbered {
     build-string $(= $it.index + 1) ") " $it.item $(char newline)
   } | str collect # with this the result is a table instead of a string